Cora Berlinger - Obituary

-Cora N. Berlinger passed away peacefully on Monday, September 21, 2020.
-Born January 3, 1939 in Crossville, Tennessee she would often reminisce about her parents, grandparents and her childhood.
+Cora N. Berlinger, passed away peacefully on Monday, Sept.
+21, 2020.
+Born Jan.
+3, 1939, in Crossville, Tenn., she would often reminisce about her parents, grandparents and her childhood.
 Cora was much loved by her parents, Robert and Pauline McCoy.
 She is greeted in Heaven by her parents and her beloved daughter Pamela A. Gerow.

 After graduating from Anderson High School, Cora earned a degree in Education from Ball State University.
 She went on to receive her Masters in Education from Anderson University.
 A natural teacher, Cora's passion was in the classroom with her students.
 She taught for Anderson Community Schools for over 30 years and was honored as Teacher of the Year for the district.